Privacy Policy & How This Site Uses Cookies

 The next scene shows Kristen (Liv Tyler) and James (Scott Speedman) returning from the aforementioned wedding reception and they both appear to be shell-shocked.
 James has proposed to Kristen, she has turned him down, and he is taking it hard.

-Liv Tyler and Scott Speedman star in The Strangers (2008)for a while, but then the couple seem to be close to making up.
+Liv Tyler and Scott Speedman star in The Strangers (2008)James suppers alone and, while Kristen takes a bath, he indulges in a spot of comfort eating and consoles himself with a big, fat tub of ice cream.
+When Kristen comes back downstairs the atmosphere is tense for a while, but then the couple seem to be close to making up.
 So close, in fact, that James has already helped Kristen out of her knickers.
-The moment is lost though, when they are interrupted by a knock at the door.
-It is 04:05; a little early for visitors, but James answers the door anyway and finds a young blond girl standing on the step.
+The moment is lost when the pair are interrupted by a knock at the door.
+It is 04:05—a little early (or late) for visitors, but James answers the door anyway and finds a young blond girl standing on the step.
 Young and blond is about as much as he or the viewer can tell though, because the porch lights seem to have mysteriously stopped working.
-"Is Tamara here?" she asks him and when James tells her that she has got the wrong house the girl leaves.
+"Is Tamara here?" she asks him, and when James tells her that she has got the wrong house the girl leaves.
 Or so it seems.
 When James takes the car and goes to buy Kristen a pack of cigarettes, the girl returns: "Is Tamara here?"

-The Strangers is a very scary film and the fact that it is supposedly based on true events adds a little extra edge to the terror.
+The Strangers is a scary film and the fact that it is supposedly based on true events adds a little extra edge to the terror.
 The soundtrack is also extremely effective and I was on the edge of my seat as I listened to the intruders banging about while the record on the player blasted out a rather freaky-sounding tune.

-At first Kristen and James only get occasional glimpses of their The Strangers (2008)unwanted guests and just the sight of them in their various masks is enough to give any viewer the heebie-jeebies, but it is never very long before they disappear again and it is twice as scary not to know where they are.
-As an example, at one point an injured Kristen is crawling along the lawn and sees the girl sitting on the swing.
-She looks away for a moment, and when she looks back the girl is gone, leaving the swing to swing alone.
+The Strangers (2008)At first Kristen and James only get occasional glimpses of their unwanted guests and just the sight of them in their various masks is enough to give any viewer the heebie-jeebies, but it is never very long before the intruders disappear again and it is twice as scary not to know where they are.
+As an example, at one point Kristen is injured, and crawling along the lawn, when she sees a girl sitting on the swing.
+Kristen looks away for a moment, and when she looks back the girl is gone, leaving the swing to swing alone.

-The masked maniacs take their time.
-They obviously enjoy terrorizing their victims and are so confident and competent at it that it looks like they have done it many times before.
-In the end though, when they have finished playing, and are ready to get down to business, they remove their masks and the fact that have removed them gives a good The Strangers (2008)idea of what is coming next.
+The Strangers (2008)The masked maniacs take their time.
+They obviously enjoy terrorizing their victims and are so confident and competent at it that it creates the impression they have done it many times before.
+In the end though, when they have finished playing, and are ready to get down to business, they remove their masks and the fact that have removed them provides the viewer with a good idea of what is coming next.
 Kristen and James are tied to chairs.
 They are going nowhere.
 They will identify no one.
 "Why are you doing this to us," Kristen asks and the answer to that question is very scary indeed: "Because you were home."
-Everyone needs to feel safe in their home and the very idea that anyone could be terrorized like this in a place that should be their sanctuary, and for no real reason at all, is the stuff of nightmares.
+Everyone needs to feel safe in their home and the idea that someone could be terrorized like this in a place that should be their sanctuary, and for no reason at all, is the stuff of nightmares.
+Home should never be the wrong place at the wrong time.

 The Strangers (2008)